ocsf/ocsf-docs/Understanding OCSF.md

-1. Create a new file → `&lt;object_name.json>` in [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder.
+1. Create a new file → `object_name.json` in [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder.
 2. Use the template available [here](https://github.com/ocsf/ocsf-schema/blob/main/templates/object_name.json), to get started with .json file definition.
-3. `caption` → Add a user friendly name to the object
+3. `caption` → Add a user-friendly name to the object
 4. `description` → Add a concise description to define the object.
 5. `extends` → Ensure the value is `object` (All objects in OCSF extend a base definition of object)
 6. `name` → Add a unique name of the object
-7. `attributes` → Add the attributes that you want to define in the object,
-    1. `requirement` → For each attribute ensure you add a requirement value.
-Valid values are `optional`, `required`, `reserved`, `recommended`
+7. `attributes` → Add the attributes that you want to define in the object, and for each attribute ensure you add a `requirement` value.
+Valid values are `optional`, `required`, `recommended`

 Sample entry in the dictionary,